 - 1 cup dried cranberries

-Divide between two baking sheets, and spread in an even layer.
+- Divide between two baking sheets, and spread in an even layer.
 Bake for 45 minutes, stirring every 15 minutes.
+Stay close to your oven during the last 15 minutes to prevent burning.
+Every oven is different, and you don't want to burn it!

-Granola will stay fresh on counter for several days.
-It also freezes well.
+- Granola will stay fresh on counter for several days.